Ganaraska Forest -- first major conservation project on Oak Ridges Moraine

 some of the things themselves.

-To let these be lost through
+To let these be lost through our indifference is to

 to which they are entitled."

 Verschoyle B. Blake as quoted in Conservation by the People: